ava-labs/avalanche-starter-kit/src/7-native-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 1. Create a Subnet and Deploy on Local Network
 2. Wrap Native Token on C-Chain
-3. Deploy the Bridge Contracts on C-chain and Subnet
+3. Deploy the Avalanche Interchain Token Transfer Contracts on C-chain and Subnet
 4. Granting Native Minting Rights to NativeTokenRemote
-5. Register Remote Bridge with Home Bridge
+5. Register Remote Token with Home Transferer
 6. Add Collateral and Start Sending Tokens
 7. Check Balances